matcha-ai/matcha/docs/tensor/comparing.md

 > `argmax(const tensor& a, int axis)` \
 > `argmax(const tensor& a)`

-Finds index of maximum value in given tensor along given axis (negative axis values go from back).
+Finds the index of maximum value in given tensor along given axis (negative axis values go from back).
 The output tensor has rank `a.rank() - 1`.
 If no axis is specified, global fold is performed.
 The output tensor will be a single scalar (i.e. have rank `0`).
 See [max](#max).

 ?> NOTE: If the maximum appears in the fold space multiple times, index of first such value is returned.